alexjoo-kang/pathocore/README.md

 3. Extract the ZIP
 4. `cd /path/to/pathocore-main`

-> ✅ No Git or command line required
+> ✅ No git command required

 ### 🧪 Option 2: Clone with Git
 ```bash